Ulinka Rublack

-Rublack has been part of the expert panel for BBC Radio 4's In Our Time on several occasions.
-In December 2016 for Kepler; In December 2018 for Thirty Years' War; and in November 2020 for Albrecht Dürer.
+Rublack has been on the expert panel for BBC Radio 4's In Our Time in December 2016 for Kepler; in December 2018 for Thirty Years' War; and in November 2020 for Albrecht Dürer.

 Honours

 Her book Dressing Up: Cultural Identity in Early Modern Europe was winner of the Bainton Book Prize in 2011.

 In July 2017, Rublack was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.

+She won the 2025 Einhard-Preis for her biography of Albrecht Dürer.